Travel Safe

 Burgos

-Spain has just one World Heritage Site cathedral, in Burgos.
-It’s a beautiful building in an impressive Gothic style.
-To enjoy some magnificent views, you’ll need to climb up to the castle.
-The city is also home to one of Spain’s most popular museums, the Museum of Human Evolution (MEH).
-Burgos is also well known for its naturally healthy fresh cheese, and other culinary delights.
+Spain has one particular cathedral that is individually recognized as a World Heritage Site, and it is located in Burgos.
+The Gothic style of this impressive building is bound to surprise you.
+To enjoy magnificent views, take a walk up to the castle.
+It is also home to one of the most visited museums in the country: the Museum of Human Evolution (MEH).
+Burgos is also known for its fresh, healthy and natural cheese, as well as other gastronomic delights.

 Leon

-Did you know that Gaudí left his mark on León over 120 years ago?
-This is his Casa Botines, which has been declared a Historic Monument.
-Even so, the monumental cathedral, a brilliant example of Spanish Gothic, is still the symbol of the city.
-Close by is the Basilica of San Isidoro, one of the most important Romanesque buildings in Spain.
-But best of all is a taste of the local cured meats.
+Did you know that Gaudí left his mark on Leon more than a century years ago?
+Prepare yourself to witness Casa Botines, declared a Historic Monument.
+Even so, its monumental cathedral, a great representation of Spanish Gothic architecture, remains the city's main symbol.
+Close by is the Royal Collegiate Church of San Isidoro, one of the most important Romanesque buildings in Spain.
+But nothing gets better than the city's cured meats and sausages.

 Salamanca